bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MeasurementEndTime_2h0TtkB$f46PgH3YITllt2/Documentation.md

-Measurement/Monitoring period or point in time - end
+Measurement/Monitoring period or point in time - end.